 Introduction to Microsoft Azure DocumentDB

-This article provides an introduction to Microsoft Azure DocumentDB for developers, IT Pros, and business decision makers.
+This article provides an introduction to Microsoft Azure no sql document database service DocumentDB for developers, IT Pros, and business decision makers.
 By reading it, you learn:

 - What Azure DocumentDB is and the value it provides to your cloud and mobile applications